wanhaziq964/Retail-Sales-Profitability-Dashboard/README.md

 Cleaned and analyzed 34,000+ retail transactions to uncover revenue and profit margin drivers across regions, product categories, and customer segments — then built an interactive Power BI dashboard for stakeholder reporting.

 ![Dashboard Preview](dashboard-preview.png)
-*(Screenshot of the Power BI dashboard — add your exported image here)*

 ## Problem Statement